 defaults, renaming a column, changing the data type of a column, and adding aNOT NULL

-constraint to the column.Limited data changes.
-You cannot insert data into, update, or delete a tiered chunk.
+constraint to the column.Limited data changes: you cannot insert data into, update, or delete a tiered chunk.
 These limitations take effect as soon as the chunk is scheduled for tiering.

-Inefficient query planner filtering for non-native data types.
-The query planner speeds up reads from our object storage tier by using metadata to filter out columns and row groups that don't satisfy the query.
+Inefficient query planner filtering for non-native data types: the query planner speeds up reads from our object storage tier by using metadata to filter out columns and row groups that don't satisfy the query.
 This works for all native data types, but not for non-native types, such as

 JSON